Biologic Therapy (Immunotherapy) for Kaposi Sarcoma

 The most common side effects of interferon therapy are flu-like symptoms (fever, pain, and weakness).
 Treatment with interferon can also cause low blood counts, liver problems, and confusion.

-More information on biologic therapy can be found in Immunotherapy.
+More information on biologic therapy can be found in Cancer Immunotherapy.

 Last Medical Review: August 8, 2014 Last Revised: February 9, 2016